kamerynjw/kamerynjw.github.io/teaching/2020/math372/syllabus.md

 * Final: Monday, May 11, 12:00–2:00

 Group project
 =====

+**The group projects have been canceled in light of coronavirus.
+You will receive credit for the portion of the work already done.**

-As part of this class you will apply your knowledge in a group project.
+~~As part of this class you will apply your knowledge in a group project.
 You will apply the statistical tools learned in class to analyze real-world data.
-Further information about the expectations for the project can be found [on the group project page]({{ page.parent }}group-project/).
+Further information about the expectations for the project can be found [on the group project page]({{ page.parent }}group-project/).~~

 Online homework
 ======

 You will have weekly online homework through WeBWorK, a free-to-use and open source online homework system.
 See under announcements on the course webpage for information about how to access the WeBWorK site.